healthcare-and-life-sciences/intelligent-sales-solution-accelerator/README.md

 **Configure Recommendation Record -** This Recommendation will show as a Next Best Action to your liaisons as they review contact records in Salesforce.
 If the custom field “Enrolled in Provider Portal?” on the Contact Record is Unchecked, then this recommendation will show.

-1. Download the recommendation_1.csv file in the GitHub repository here: https://github.com/salesforce/Accelerator-for-Provider-Relationship-Management
+1. Download the recommendation_1.csv file in the GitHub repository here: https://github.com/healthcare-and-life-sciences/intelligent-sales-solution-accelerator
-2. Use DataLoader to import the Recommendation into your Salesforce org.
+2. Use DataLoader to import the CSV file into the Recommendation object in your Salesforce org.
 When importing, you may leave the following fields unmapped:
      1. ID
      2. ISACTIONACTIVE
      3. ISDELETED